Sign up to our mailing list and be the first to know about coming events and important information.

 Safely and predictably:

-As independent professional practitioners, dentists applying clear aligner and digital technology demonstrate autonomy, well-developed judgement, adaptability and responsibility for patient outcomes.
+As independent professional practitioners, dentists applying clear aligner and digital technology should demonstrate autonomy, well-developed judgement, adaptability and responsibility for patient outcomes.
+Since dentists operate independently as professionals, they are accountable for their own outputs, and of managing risk and rectifying any issues that may arise.

 Graduates are required to plan and implement treatments using emerging, digital methods, and selection of the right customised appliances as addressed in units, Evaluate and use digital technologies for orthodontic treatments and Commence and monitor digital orthodontic treatments.